stan-dev/design-docs/designs/0031-language-deprecation-schedule.md

 large  models) long to adjust to.

-For any minor features which have been deprecated prior to this proposals acceptance, we will consider the first version after this policy is enacted to be their "deprecation version" after updating the documentation and warnings accordingly, and remove them 3 minor versions later.
+For any minor features which have been deprecated prior to this proposal's acceptance, we will consider the first version after this policy is enacted to be their "deprecation version" after updating the documentation and warnings accordingly, and remove them 3 minor versions later.